FlyingCanoe/dap-guide-unofficial/src/about_ref_lifecycle.md

 ### Source

 In the protocol Source can come from the client or from the adaptor.
 All the field are optional with the exception of Name.
-The Name field is mendatory only when it come from the adaptor.
+The Name field is mandatory only when it come from the adaptor.

 There are 2 field which cause a whole lot of ambiguity.